 The longest running plays on Broadway are typically musicals, with more than 100 different musicals that have all run for more than 1,000 performances.

-The longest running show is The Phantom of the Opera which has more than 9,881 performances and is still playing in Broadway at this time in 2016.
+The longest running show is The Phantom of the Opera (30 record breaking years) which has more than 12,000 performances and is still playing on Broadway at this time in 2016.
 World-wide receipts have surpassed $5.6 billion and Broadway alone is responsible for over $845 million of that success.
 Before this Cats was the longest running show, closing after 7,485 performances in 2000 and then Les Miserables closing after 6,691 performances in 2003.

 Current Commercial Success

-Hamilton appears to be the rising star and is expected to climb the ranks over the course of the next few years after it brought in a very respectable $74M in only 45 weeks since it's open.
-Some skeptics claim that due to the small size of Hamilton's theater with only 1,321 seats, that it is a massive achievement of success.
+Hamilton appears to be the big star and maintained it’s dominance after it brought in a very respectable $130M in 2017.
+Some skeptics claim that due to the small size of Hamilton’s theater with only 1,321 seats, that it is a massive achievement of success.
 Tickets for this show cost on average $300 per person.